davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 A session/transaction is created for every action.

-This API builts on top of the Hibernate API.
+This API is built on top of the Hibernate API.
 You need to set up the file "hibernate.cfg.xml" in your resources directory.
 In this file, you need to do only the standard hibernate things.